next-dev-team/js-universal/.trae/rules/project_rules.md

 :task_mgt_ls - mean use Task Manager MCP to list all task with status :task_mgt_sync - mean use Task Manager MCP to check code and status is sync with tasks.json, if not, update status (not code) accordingly

-:fix_log - mean collect info log about current thermal log and fix all issue :start_dev - mean run ./dev.sh
+:fix_log - mean collect info log about current terminal running log and fix all issue :start_dev - mean run ./dev.sh
 :restart - mean run ./restart.sh just kill and re-run that it's